KarthikRachoori/Face-Recognition-Models-with-Multiple-Classifiers/README.md

 ## 🚀 How to Run

 1. Place dataset in a folder named `data/`.
-2. Open `Machine Learning Project.ipynb` in Jupyter Notebook.
+2. Open `Self-Supervised Learning.ipynb` in Jupyter Notebook.
 3. Execute cells in order:
    - Data preprocessing
    - SimCLR training (optional)